What is air pollution?

 Air quality is key to the health of humans and ecosystems.
 Air pollution can lead to a variety of respiratory diseases, tuberculosis, bronchitis, heart and chest diseases, stomach disorders, and cancers.
 There is also growing understanding of the links between atmospheric problems such as local air pollution, acid rain, global climate change and stratospheric ozone depletion.

 Air pollution is worst in Latin America and Asia.
-In cities such as Seoul and Mexico City, the air quality is so bad that some people wear facemasks to filter the air.
+In cities such as Seoul and Mexico City, the air quality is so bad that people have now long worn facemasks just to filter the air.